GCSI/openedx_devops/README.rst

 VI.
 Manage your new Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Installs four of the most popular web applications:
+Installs five of the most popular Kubernetes management applications:

 - `k9s <https://k9scli.io/>`_, preinstalled in the optional EC2 Bastion server.
 K9s is an amazing retro styled, ascii-based UI for viewing and monitoring all aspects of your Kubernetes cluster.
 It looks and runs great from any ssh-connected terminal window.
 - `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ at https://dashboard.service.global-communications-academy.com.
 Written by the same team that maintain Kubernetes, Kubernetes Dashboard provides an elegant web UI for monitoring and administering your kubernetes cluster.
 - `Kubeapps <https://kubeapps.dev/>`_ at https://kubeapps.service.global-communications-academy.com.
 Maintained by VMWare Bitnami, Kubeapps is the easiest way to install popular open source software packages from MySQL and MongoDB to Wordpress and Drupal.
 - `Grafana <https://grafana.com/>`_ at https://grafana.service.global-communications-academy.com/login.
 Provides an elegant web UI to view time series data gathered by prometheus and metrics-server.
+- `Kubecost <https://www.kubecost.com/>`_ at https://kubecost.service.global-communications-academy.com/login.
+Provides real-time cost visibility and insights for teams using Kubernetes, helping you continuously reduce your cloud costs.

 VII.
 Add more Kubernetes admins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~